 Sun Tracker Bass Buggy 16 DLX

-For more information read our review of the Sun Tracker Bass Buggy 16, or visit Sun Tracker.
+For more information read our review of the Sun Tracker Bass Buggy 16.

 Editor's Note: To learn more about fishing boats in general, read the comprehensive Fishing Boats article in our Resources section.
 To study up on sweetwater fishing machines, check out Freshwater Fishing Boats 101.
 And you salty folks can sharpen your wits, too, by reading all about Saltwater Fishing Boats.
-This article was originally published in January 2016 and updated in January of 2017.
+This article was originally published in January 2016 and updated in November 2018.